jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    This option defaults to 0.

+-  ``DRTM_SUPPORT``: Boolean to enable support for Dynamic Root of Trust for Measurement (DRTM).
+This flag can be enabled with ``TRUSTED_BOARD_BOOT`` in order to provide trust that runtime firmware BL31 code taking the measurements and recording them as per `PSA DRTM specification`_ has not been tampered with.

+   This option defaults to 0.

 -  ``NON_TRUSTED_WORLD_KEY``: This option is used when ``GENERATE_COT=1``.
 It
    specifies the file that contains the Non-Trusted World private key in PEM format.
 If ``SAVE_KEYS=1``, this file name will be used to save the key.